Presented to: 36th International Congress on Alcohol and Drug Dependence Glasgow August 19, 1992

 It is the purpose of this paper to review the specialist alcoholism residential services in Scotland for each Health Board Area following the publication of the Lord President of the Councils report “Action Against Alcohol Misuse”.
 To apply a systems approach to estimating the required capacity of alcoholism treatment services.
 Finally, a comparison is made of Scotland’s existing services with those in Norway and Alberta.

-To assess adequate provision of services it is necessary to measure the extent of alcoholism in Scotland.
-The most accurate measure of Scotlands actual consumption of alcohol would be the number of litres of absolute alcohol consumed by the population per head.
-Unfortunately the Scottish alcohol consumption is not available as a separate figure but is included together with figures for the rest of the UK.
-The UK as a whole ranks 11th of leading European Nations in terms of consumption of 100% absolute alcohol with a level of 7.5 litres per head of population in 1989 or 9.3 litres per adult head over 15.
+To assess the adequate provision of services it is necessary to measure the extent of alcoholism in Scotland.
+The most accurate measure of Scotland’s actual consumption of alcohol would be the number of litres of absolute alcohol consumed by the population per head.
+Unfortunately, the Scottish alcohol consumption is not available as a separate figure but is included together with figures for the rest of the UK.
+The UK as a whole ranks 11th of the leading European nations in terms of consumption of 100% absolute alcohol with a level of 7.5 litres per head of population in 1989 or 9.3 litres per adult head over 15.

 Since Alcohol Concern also calculates that 15% of the UK population as a whole are drinking amounts that could endanger their health.
 No doubt they would agree on a higher figure for Scotland.

 Similar figures have been produced by the Office of Health Economics in the 1970s and the Scottish office state that 24% of men and 7% of women are drinking to excess.